The Esalen years

 This is a period when he explores all existing experiential approaches, looking for a holistic perspective on personal development.

 In 1972, Rebillot works with the medical staff of Turlok and Martinez mental hospitals, helping them to better understand the experience of mental suffering and the process along which it is possible to get out of it.
-These discussions take him to consider that serious personal crisis is a way to deal with the lack of rites of passage.
+These discussions lead him to consider that serious personal crisis is a way to deal with the lack of rites of passage.

 He then realizes that it is possible to create a rite of passage based on the experience of the mythical dimension, from which people can draw what they need in order to move ahead on their own life-path.